Can you tell us more about the Lodgings where we will be staying?

 Bahia will be similar to Guerrero Negro though usually warmer.
 And it will be either flat and calm or blowing to high heaven.
 That’s how it is in Bahia.
 We will be on the beach at my house for an afternoon so bring a suit if you’re so inclined – water temps will be down at this time of year.

-At Rancho Meling we will be at 2,200 feet altitude and up to 9,000 feet for a bit while we visit the top of the mountain.
+In the Sierra de San Pedro Martir we will be up to 9,000 feet for a bit while we visit the top of the mountain.
 You will need a heavier jacket for this portion – but again if you think in layers you should be able to manage with your whale gear.
 And yes – we do get SNOW at the top!

 Can you give us some tips on what kind of photo equipment and other gear to bring?